-Councillors and Council officers shall not participate in procurement activities where they have a conflict of interest.
-Further, Councillors and officers shall avoid situations in which private interests have a potential to or might be thought to conflict with their Council duties.
+Councillors and Council staff shall at all times avoid situations which may give rise to an actual or perceived conflict of interest.
+Further, Councillors and staff shall avoid situations in which private interests have a potential to or might be thought to conflict with their Council duties.